riclolsen/OSHMI/README.md

 - Automation functions can be implemented in LUA (e.g. substation restoration, tap control).
 - Distinct treatment for digital states, alarms and protection events.
 Range check for analog values.
 Calculation of points.
 - Dedicated Shell that can replace the standard Windows Shell and can restrict access only to the HMI functions.
-- Excellent Inkscape based Graphics editor to create SVG graphics with SCADA animations.
+- Excellent Inkscape-based graphics editor to create SVG graphics with SCADA animations.
 - Use of Desktop Notifications for breaker opening by protection.
-- No need for Active X, Java, Flash/Flex, WPF/WCF, XAML, Silverlight or any other plugin!
+- No need for any browser plugin!

-Why is it free?
-Because it was built with open source libraries, tools, languages, compilers, etc.

 Software languages: english and portuguese.
-Can be easily translated to other languages.
+Can be easily translated to other languages (UTF-8 user interface).

 Contact me here: https://www.linkedin.com/in/ricardo-olsen/